othercat/screenresolution/README.md

 This is a tool that can be used to determine current resolution, list available resolutions and set resolutions for active displays on Mac OS 10.6, and possibly above.
-I have only tested 10.6.

 ## requirement

-* Mac OS X 10.6 and above version (10.8 not tested)
+Mac OS X 10.6 and above version (10.8 not tested)

 ## Build+Install

-Just fetch the code via git clone github.com:othercat/screenresolution Then compile it with Xcode 4
+Just fetch the code via git clone github.com:othercat/screenresolution Then compile it with Xcode 4.

 ## Running